Introductory course on $\ell$-adic sheaves and their ramification theory on curves: The etale fundamental group

 \begin{theorem}[{Grothendieck (\cite[V.7]{SGA1})}] Let $X$ be a connected noetherian scheme and $\bar{x}$ a geometric point.
 The \'etale fundamental group $\pi_1^{\et}(X,x)$ is a profinite group and the functor $\Fib_{\bar{x}}$ induces an equivalence

-In particular, open subgroups of $\pi^{\et}_1(X,\bar{x})$ correspond to (pointed) finite \'etale coverings, and open normal subgroups $U$ correspond to (pointed) Galois coverings with Galois group $\pi_1^{\et}(X,\bar{x})/U$ (see below). \end{theorem}

-\begin{definition} A finite \'etale covering $f:Y\rightarrow X$ is called \emph{Galois covering} if $Y$ is connected and if $\Aut_X(Y)$ acts transitively on $\Fib_{\bar x}(Y)$.
+In particular, open subgroups of $\pi^{\et}_1(X,\bar{x})$ correspond to (pointed) finite \'etale coverings, and open normal subgroups $U$ correspond to (pointed) Galois coverings with Galois group $\pi_1^{\et}(X,\bar{x})/U$ (see below). \end{theorem} This theorem has been extended to the non-noetherian case in \cite{Szamuely}. \begin{definition} A finite \'etale covering $f:Y\rightarrow X$ is called \emph{Galois covering} if $Y$ is connected and if $\Aut_X(Y)$ acts transitively on $\Fib_{\bar x}(Y)$.
 If $f$ is Galois, then $\Aut_{X}(Y)$ is called the \emph{Galois group of $f$}. \end{definition} The property of being Galois is independent of the choice of the base point by Proposition \ref{prop-determination-etale-maps}.
 By the same proposition $\Aut_X(Y)$ is a finite group, and if $Y$ is connected then $\Aut_X{(Y)}$ acts transitively on $\Fib_{\bar{x}}(Y)$ if and only if $|\Aut_X{(Y)}|=\deg(Y/X)$.

 Alternatively, let $G$ be a finite group, and consider the scheme $G_X:=\coprod_{g\in G}X_{(g)}$, where $X_{(g)}=X$.
 This is the constant $X$-group scheme associated with $G$.
 If $f:Y\rightarrow X$ is a finite \'etale covering, then a homomorphism $G\rightarrow \Aut_X(Y)$ gives rise to an action $\phi:G_X\times_X Y\rightarrow Y$.
 If $Y$ is connected, then $f$ is a Galois covering with group $G$ if and only if the morphism